PipeWire/pipewire/README.md

 Most audio applications can use either ALSA, JACK or PulseAudio as a backend.
 PipeWire provides support for all 3 backends.
-Depending on how your distríbution has configured things this should just work automatically or with the provided scripts shown below.
+Depending on how your distribution has configured things this should just work automatically or with the provided scripts shown below.

 PipeWire can use environment variables to control the behaviour of